-Karagoz is the traditional shadow puppet theatre of Anatolia.
-It is known as one of the oldest shadow performances in the world dating back to nearly 700 years.
-Karagoz was inscribed on the UNESCO representative list of the intangible cultural heritage of humanity on Turkey in 2009.
+Turkish Shadow theatre is the traditional shadow puppet theatre of Anatolia.
+It is known as one of the oldest shadow performances in the world dating back nearly 700 years.
+Karagoz was inscribed on the UNESCO representative list of the intangible cultural heritage of humanity in Turkey in 2009.

 Karagoz show is performed on a white curtain with a figure called tasvirs, which are made from camel or water buffalo hide manipulated with sticks.
 A single artist impersonates almost 20 characters at the same time and performs the play on his own by improvising.